bigskysoftware/htmx/www/content/attributes/hx-trigger.md

 #### Standard Event Filters

 Events can be filtered by enclosing a boolean javascript expression in square brackets after the event name.
 If this expression evaluates to `true` the event will be triggered, otherwise it will be ignored.
+Standard event filters [require eval](@/docs.md#configuration-options).

 ```html
 <div hx-get="/clicked" hx-trigger="click[ctrlKey]">Control Click Me</div>